Engineering Management, Systems and Technology

 Prerequisites: ECT 110; MTH 168.

 Fundamentals of semiconductor diodes, transistors (bipolar and field effect), amplifiers, biasing and small signal analysis.
-This course includes significant practical experiences through laboratory exercises and design projects; 2 contact hours of lecture and 3 contact hours of lab.
+This course includes significant practical experiences through laboratory exercises and design projects.
+Theory and lab are integrated into a single course (3-1-4).

 ECT 206L.
 Electron Devices I Laboratory.
 1 Hour